alanqrwang/keymorph/README.md

 ## Registering volumes
 For convenience, we provide a script `register.py` to perform registration given a path to a trained KeyMorph model.
+Importantly, you'll need to set the `TRANSFORM` variable in `hyperparameters.py`, which corresponds to the pre-processing/augmentations that you want to apply to your own data.
 To register a single pair of volumes:
 ```bash
 python scripts/register.py \